South Atlantic tropical cyclone: Subtropical Storm Biguá

+The closeness to the Brazilian shore caused wind gusts over the southeastern Rio Grande do Sul, leading to power losses and structural damages on nearby cities.

 Other systems

 Pre-2004

 According to a presentation at the Sixth WMO International Workshop on Tropical Cyclones (IWTC-VI), satellite imagery from January 1970 showed that a system with an eyewall had developed behind a cold front and that the system needed further analysis to determine if it was tropical or subtropical.
 On 27 March 1974, a weak area of low pressure that had originated over the Amazon River started to intensify further.
 Over the next 48 hours the system quickly developed further and was classified as subtropical, as it developed a banding structure and deep convection near its warm core.
 On 29 March, a north-westerly flow encroached on the systems environment, which caused the system to rapidly move towards 40S and the cold waters that were present to the south of 40°S.

 In March 1994, a system that was thought to be weaker than Catarina was spawned but was located over cool and open waters.
 According to the Zambia Meteorological Department, Cyclone Bonita moved off the coast of Angola and entered the South Atlantic Ocean on 19 January 1996.
 By the next day, the system had succumbed to cold waters and days of land interaction, dissipating completely.
 It was the first tropical cyclone known to have traversed southern Africa from the South-West Indian Ocean to the South Atlantic.